-The purpose of the annual Tax Lien Sale is to collect the delinquent real estate taxes owed to the County's school districts, agencies and local governments.
+The purpose of the annual Tax Lien Sale is to collect the delinquent real estate taxes owed to Franklin County school districts, agencies, and local governments.

-Prior to a tax-lien certificate being sold, the property owner will have received at least three to four tax bills that have remained unpaid and will also have received multiple notices about the delinquent taxes, including the upcoming certificate sale.
-In addition, the property owner and property location will have been published in the newspaper.
+Prior to a tax lien certificate being sold, a property owner will have received at least three tax bills that were not paid.
+A property owner also will have received multiple notices about the delinquent taxes, including information about the upcoming certificate sale.
+Finally, the property owner and property location will have been published in the newspaper.

-Additionally, the Treasurer typically sends a warning letter to delinquent property owners informing them about the potential sale of the lien certificate on their property.
-If taxes are not paid current or a payment plan arranged within the constraints identified in the warning letter, then a certified letter will be mailed to all delinquent property owners listed for inclusion in the sale.
+Additionally, the Treasurer's Office typically sends a warning letter to delinquent property owners informing them about the potential sale of the lien certificate on their property.
+If taxes are not paid in full or if a payment plan is not arranged within the time constraints identified in the warning letter, certified letters are mailed to all delinquent property owners listed for inclusion in the sale.

-All payments on delinquent properties set to have liens sold in the tax-lien certificate sale are required to be paid with guaranteed funds (e.g., cash, money order, or certified/cashier's checks).
+All payments on delinquent properties set to have liens sold in the tax lien certificate sale are required to be paid with guaranteed funds such as cash, money order, or certified/cashier's check.

-The tax-lien certificate sale is generally held in October or November, but can also be negotiated with a County Land Bank.
+The tax lien certificate sale is generally held in October or November each year but can also be negotiated with the County Land Bank.